julien6387/supvisors/docs/configuration.rst

 ``internal_port``

     The internal port number used to publish the local events to the other |Supvisors| instances.
-    Events are published through a PyZMQ TCP socket.
+    Events are published using a Publish / Subscribe pattern based on a TCP socket.
     The value must match the ``internal_port`` value of the corresponding |Supvisors| instance in ``supvisors_list``.

     *Default*:  local |Supervisor| HTTP port + 1.